-TRS-Care needs a solution that does not drastically cut health care benefits, but instead provides quality health care options at reasonable costs very similar to what already is offered to participants.
+TRS-Care needs a solution that does not drastically cut health care benefits, but instead provides quality health care options at reasonable costs similar to what was offered to participants prior to 2018.

 It is unreasonable to pass all of the costs onto the backs of retirees.
-The average monthly annuity of a TRS retiree is less than \$2000.
+The average monthly annuity of a TRS retiree is only \$2000.

-Retirees need legislative champions who will carry these issues in 2017!
+Retirees need legislative champions who will carry these issues in 2019!